 - Bachelor of Science, Biology, Hardin-Simmons University, 2002

 - Master of Science, Environmental Management, Hardin-Simmons University, 2004

 - Doctor of Philosophy, Biology, University of Exeter, UK, 2013 [Dissertation: Scent-marking: Investigating Chemosensory Signals in Wolf Urine]

-Dr. Wendi Wolfram, Assistant Professor of Biology, teaches in the Department of Biology and in the Environmental Management Graduate Program.
+Dr. Wendi Wolfram, Associate Professor of Biology, teaches in the Department of Biology and is both a faculty member as well as the Interim Graduate Program Director for the Environmental Management Graduate Program.
 She serves as the curator of the Hardin-Simmons Natural Science Museum and is the Program Director for the Hardin-Simmons Grassland Initiative Program.
 Her academic and research experience includes science education, organismal biology, conservation and wildlife biology, ecology, animal behavior, and environmental management.

 Dr. Wolfram came to HSU in 2002 serving first as the Biology Lab Coordinator and as an adjunct instructor before completing her PhD in Biology and joining the ranks of faculty in 2013.
 She has severed multiple years as the Conservation Ecology Chair for the Texas Academy of Science and as a Conservation Committee member for the Texas Society of Mammalogy.
 Dr. Wolfram enjoys hiking, traveling abroad, and photography in her free time.